- Home

 As a foreigner, it can be relevant to contribute to the public system aimed at non-residents or to a private pension system such as life insurance.

 There are arrangements for foreigners living in Chile.
-Since the law of August 25th, 1982, a derogatory regime has been implemented and allows foreigners not to contribute in Chile for their pension plan and health insurance.
+Since the law of August 25th, 1982, a derogatory regime has been implemented, allowing foreigners not to contribute in Chile for their pension plan and health insurance.
 This exemption is possible under certain conditions.
 Foreigners wishing to have a pension plan and a health cover outside Chile must meet the following criteria:

 If you are currently employed in Chile, there are two types of contracts: